~ a contest for unpublished works ~

 Final Round Judges

-PLEASE NOTE: This list of judges was for the 2019 contest–we are working to secure judges for the 2020 contest.
+PLEASE NOTE: We continue work to secure judges for the 2020 contest.

 BLUE TEXT means they have agreed to judge in 2020.